 Baking a cake

 One last thought as you sift through these elements for creating your own romantic marriage.
 In some ways, renewing romance is like baking a cake.
-Many common ingredients, such as flour and sugar and eggs, go into every cake recipe, but there are also many variables that affect the baking.
-Oven temperature, altitude, humidity, and the inevitable mistakes of inaccurate measuring, incorrect ingredients, or inadequate equipment have an effect on the final product.
+Many common ingredients, such as flour and sugar and eggs, go into every cake recipe.
+But there are also many variables that affect the baking.
+Oven temperature, altitude, humidity, inaccurate measuring, incorrect ingredients, or inadequate equipment have an effect on the final product.

 Each partner brings to the marriage a host of romantic variables.
-Each of us brings a way of thinking from the past.
-Each of us has experienced disappointment and failure and rejection in life unrelated to romance and sex that influence the ability to take further risks.
+Each of us has experienced disappointment and failure unrelated to romance and sex that influence the ability to take further risks.
 Many marriages deal with repeated health issues for one or both spouses.

 Your individual personalities will also be factors.
 Some are very expressive verbally and physically.
 Others enjoy new experiences, are somewhat impulsive, and think fun is more important than frugality.
-Still others are extremely practical and evaluate the actual monetary cost and the emotional cost of each decision.
-More cautious, not impulsive, and less expressive would better describe them.
+Still others are extremely practical and cautious, and evaluate the actual monetary cost and the emotional cost of each decision.
 Be careful not to ignore or minimize these variables in rekindling your own romance.